helix-editor/helix/book/src/configuration.md

 You may also specify a file to use for configuration with the `-c` or `--config` CLI argument: `hx -c path/to/custom-config.toml`.

+It is also possible to trigger configuration file reloading by sending the `USR1` signal to the helix process, e.g. via `pkill -USR1 hx`.
+This is only supported on unix operating systems.

 ## Editor

 ### `[editor]` Section